School Committee - February 06, 2025

 This continues to make Sharon an extreme outlier in Massachusetts as nearly 95% of districts fund full day kindergarten.

-Since last month, at least 80 families have reached out to the school committee requesting the school committee reconsider by reducing the fee
+Since last month, at least 80 families have reached out to the school committee requesting the school committee reconsider by reducing the fee for next year and identifying a path for full funding thereafter.

+The majority of school committee members have agreed kindergarten should be fully funded, so that is a good start.
 However, there is still time for the school committee to take action before submitting a final budget next month.

 Kindergarten is essential for a child's education and should not be treated as a user fee.
+Thank you.

 Thank you, Mr. Fenlon.

 Did it not work?
+I'm sorry.

 I'm good.

+Good evening.
 At a time when our students need protection more than ever, lowering the age at which they are questioned by law enforcement places our most vulnerable students at even greater risk.

 Students between the ages of 14 and 18 are still very much minors and should always have a guardian present for any questioning conducted by anyone other than our trusted school staff.

+I also want to address an example shared by a member of the school committee on Facebook.
 But before I get into that, I feel it's important to note that using social media to discuss such critical matters concerning our district is inappropriate.

 If the committee wishes to engage with the public, conversations should be allowed to take place here in a formal public forum, not on social media.

-Returning to the example posted on Facebook about a student overdosing on school property, I don't believe that allowing law enforcement to question students would have any positive impact on the situation raised.
+I don't believe that allowing law enforcement to question students would have any positive impact on the situation raised.

-In fact, I believe that in an incident of this nature, Narcan would be administered regardless of questioning, as most overdoses are opioid related and Narcan causes no harm if opioids are not present in the system.
+In fact, I believe that in an incident of this nature, Narcan would be administered regardless of questioning, as most overdoses are opioid-related and Narcan causes no harm if opioids are not present in the system.

 I expect the members of the school committee to use our policies to ensure the safety and rights of our students rather than stripping them of those rights.
+Thank you.

-Thanks, Ms.
+Thanks, Ms. Grasso.

-Crosby.
+Ms. Crosby.

 Hold on.
+I'm sorry.

 Okay.

-So first, I thought I'd help you out by reminding you and strongly encouraging every school committee member to go and actually crack open your policy book and look at Policy AC, which is your general non-discrimination policy, Julie.
+Did you get it, Judy?
+Yeah, I did.
+Thank you.
+So first, I thought I'd help you out by reminding you and strongly encouraging every school committee member to go and actually crack open your policy book and look at policy AC, which is your general non-discrimination policy, Julie.
+Look at policy ACA, which is your non-discrimination policy on the basis of sex, gender, gender identity, sexuality, orientation.

-gender identity, sexuality orientation, and look at policy ACE, which is your non-discrimination on the basis of disability.
+And look at policy ACE, which is your non-discrimination on the basis of disability.

+Don't just look at them.
+Please actually dig in.
+Give it your attention and read them.
 Because watching the school committee is quite painful.

-You listen to your administration tell you that they were going to remove the listing for foundation courses from your program of studies.
+Recently, without any opportunity for public comment, you listened to your administration tell you that they were going to remove the listing for foundation courses from your program of studies.
+Don't worry.
+They're still going to provide the courses.

 Literal quote.